pymc-devs/pymc/docs/source/PyMC_and_PyTensor.rst

     out = func(a_val, x_vals, y_vals)

-For the most part the symbolic Aesara variables can be operated on like NumPy arrays.
-Most NumPy functions are available in `aesara.tensor` (which is typically imported as `at`).
+For the most part the symbolic PyTensor variables can be operated on like NumPy arrays.
+Most NumPy functions are available in `pytensor.tensor` (which is typically imported as `at`).
 A lot of linear algebra operations can be found in `at.nlinalg` and `at.slinalg` (the NumPy and SciPy operations respectively).
-Some support for sparse matrices is available in `aesara.sparse`.
-For a detailed overview of available operations, see :mod:`the aesara api docs <aesara.tensor>`.
+Some support for sparse matrices is available in `pytensor.sparse`.
+For a detailed overview of available operations, see :mod:`the pytensor api docs <pytensor.tensor>`.

-A notable exception where Aesara variables do *not* behave like NumPy arrays are operations involving conditional execution.
+A notable exception where PyTensor variables do *not* behave like NumPy arrays are operations involving conditional execution.

 Code like this won't work as expected::